LuDoYa/Nathan-Toys/README.md

 In this repo, I'm going to make and upload my own version of games as my accomplished projects to be posted in my portfolio.

-You can download it and use it as free as you like it, but please **do give me a credit**.
+You can download it and use it as free as you like it, but please **give me a credit**.

 My codes isn't any more decent than other programmers out there, but yeah I'm trying my best to apply all my skills I've learned thus far.